accessibility-luxembourg/simplA11yMonit/README.md

 npm install
 ```

 This software is based on [selenium-webdriver](https://www.selenium.dev/documentation/en/webdriver/).
 The tests will be run in your browser.
-So you need to install a component enabling the tests to be run in your browser.
-Currently, we have only tested this software with [ChromeDriver](https://chromedriver.chromium.org/downloads)
+In our experience, executing tests in Firefox was more reliable than in Chrome.
+By default, this software is configured to execute the tests in Firefox.
+You need to install [GeckoDriver](https://github.com/mozilla/geckodriver/releases) and of course Firefox.

 ## Usage